thunderdust/Solaris/catalog.md

    - memory size
    - hard disk volume
    - processor model
+   - profile images

+   Design elegant and attracting user interface to enhance the visual effects of demonstrations.
+   Support the demonstrations with powerful search functions which can help sale reperesentatives    locate the product they want to show to clients within shortest time.

 2. Design a search function which filters products by user's preferences such as brand, size, weight, screen size, price range, battery performance, hardware specifications etc. On top